-Social Services Paraprofessional Associate in Arts Degree and Certificate of Achievement Two-Year Course Sequence Beginning in the Fall Semester
+Social Work and Human Services Paraprofessional Certificate of Achievement Recommended One-Year Course Sequence Beginning in the Fall Semester

-You can use the following pattern to complete an Associate in Arts degree and Certificate of Achievement in Social Services Paraprofessional.
+You can use the following pattern to complete a Certificate of Achievement in Social Work and Human Services Paraprofessional.
 This is only one possible pattern.
-If you wish to earn an associate degree or certificate, you must participate in the Student Success Program (Matriculation), which includes assessing academic skills and developing a Student Education Plan (SEP) with a counselor.
+If you wish to earn a certificate, you must participate in the Student Success Program (Matriculation), which includes assessing academic skills and developing a Student Education Plan (SEP) with a Counselor.
 This plan will map your sequence of courses to help you complete your degree regardless of the semester you begin classes.